Sweet Heat Shortcut Pickles and Vidalia Onions

 Do you love homemade bread and butter pickles but don’t have a garden or want to use a pressure cooker to can them?
-Try these “sweet and hot” half-way homemade pickles and onions.
+Try my Sweet Heat Shortcut Pickles and Vidalia Onions.
+These “sweet and hot”, half-way homemade pickles and onions.
 Be warned.
 They are addictive.

 Start with a jar of store-bought dill pickles!
 For an even quicker version, buy bread and butter pickles, decrease the sugar, and omit the mustard seeds.
 Most bread and butter pickles already have mustard seeds in them.
 I still add the turmeric because I like the extra color and its anti-inflammatory properties.

 My brother and sister-in-law visited us as they were traveling through Alabama and I served these pickles for dinner.
-He was hesitant because he didn’t like bread and butter pickles, but by the end of dinner, he had gone back for seconds.
-I caught him picking out the onions to eat but I’ll admit they are my favorite part of the pickles, too.
+He was hesitant because he didn’t like bread and butter pickles, but by the end of dinner, he had gone back for seconds!

-This is the fourth recipe in a series of Vidalia onion recipes I’ve made because my husband brought home a 10 lb bag of Vidalia onions as a fundraiser from the local Civitans.
-Here are the other three recipes so far.
+This is the fifth recipe in a series of Vidalia onion recipes I’ve made because my husband brought home a 10 lb bag of Vidalia onions as a fundraiser from the local Civitans.
+Here are the other three recipes so far:

 Think “sweet and hot” bread and butter pickles.
 Start with a jar of store-bought dill